 When the current owners, Denise and Bryan White, purchased the 100-acre property originally developed by Dick Troon in 2017, the vineyards were not healthy.
 Today with the help of a good management team under the helm of Craig Camp, replanting and biodynamics, a transition that started in 2016, the 55 acres of vines are healthy and producing grapes that create vibrant wines.

 The Kubli Bench, a part of the estate, is a plateau above the Applegate River.
 Its soils consist of river and ocean sediments.
 The vineyards sit at a 1500 ft elevation, where breezes come through midday, and the area gets 10” more rain than other parts of the Rogue Valley.
 In this area, the grapes produce wine with higher acidity and lower alcohol.

 Besides growing grapes, Troon Vineyard has two acres planted with 20 varieties of apples.
 These are also cultivated biodynamically and used in Troon’s ciders.

 Troon Kubli Bench Amber: Find a very unusual lively blend of Riesling, Vermentino, and Viognier.
 The grapes for this wine are farmed and processed like red wine by fermenting on the skins giving the wine its orange color.
 This blend creates depth, complexity, and layering in the wine.
 Flavors of oranges and lemons prevail and accented with hints of savory spices.

 Troon Côtes Du Kubli Rouge: This wine consists of Syrah and Grenache.
 Each variety ferments separately.
-With a lovely nose of florals, red fruit, and accented and cinnamon, the Syrah gives the wine its complexity and the Grenache roundness.
-One finds an elegant wine with flavors of dark fruit, herbs, and spices.
+With a lovely nose of florals and red fruit and accented with cinnamon, the Syrah gives the wine its complexity and the Grenache roundness.
+One finds an elegant wine with dark fruit, herbs, and spices flavors.

 Cliff Creek Cellars